 A Week Without Flash

-Adobe acknowledged the severity of an exploit in
+advisory from Adobe acknowledged the severity of an exploit in

 active use.
-By
+By Adobe’s own

-version is likely lower, though this vulnerability affects even fully patched versions.
+lower, though this vulnerability affects even fully patched versions.

 Personally, when fixing computers I always install Firefox and AdBlock Plus.
 Immediately people have less